-Ranakpur is a small temple town about 90 km’s from Udaipur and falls in the Pali district of Rajasthan.
-You can do a comfortable day trip to Ranakpur from Udaipur along with Kumbhalgarh.
+Ranakpur is a small temple town about 90 km from Udaipur and falls in the Pali district of Rajasthan near Sadri town.
+You can make a comfortable day trip to Ranakpur from Udaipur along with Kumbhalgarh.
 It primarily has old Jain temples and a magnificent Chaukukha Temple popularly called Ranakpur Jain Temple or Chaturmukha Dharnavihara.
 Temple honors Adinath, the Jain Tirthankar.

-This 102 ft high temple has three floors and is spread in about 45000 sq ft, primarily made of white marble.
+This 102 ft high temple has three floors and is spread over about 45000 sq ft, primarily made of white marble.
 There are 1444 pillars in the temple, none of which are alike.
 The legend says because of the design of the temple, it is literally impossible for you to count the no of pillars in the temple.
-We tried making a rough estimate of pillars.
+We tried making a rough estimate of the pillars.
 We realized that actual counting would need some effort and a lot of time.
-There are some pillars on one floor and there are pillars which go across the three floors of the temple.
-The whole of temple including the pillars, columns, walls and roofs are intricately carved and you can just get mesmerized looking at them.
+There are some pillars on one floor and there are pillars that go across the three floors of the temple.
+The whole of the temple including the pillars, columns, walls, and roofs are intricately carved and you can just get mesmerized looking at them.

 There is a very intricately carved Toran outside the Adinath temple.
 It is very similar to the ones you find at Khajuraho except that it is not Makar toran.
 In fact, the color of this Toran is yellowish resembling the color of sandalwood. hence this piece stands out in the otherwise white temple.

-On the outside, there are quite a few gumbaj on the temple and some of them adorn the red and white flag.
-As you go around the temple, from some angles it would give you the feeling of being a fort rather than being a temple.
+On the outside, there are quite a few Gumbaj in the temple and some of them adorn the red and white flag.
+As you go around the temple, from some angles it would give you the feeling of being a fort rather than a temple.
 There is a decently developed park in front of the temple where you can stroll if the weather permits.
-You are not allowed to take any leather or tobacco items in the temple.
-You are expected to be fully covered and not wear any revealing clothes while in the premises.
+You cannot take any leather or tobacco items in the temple.
+You are expected to be fully covered and not wear any revealing clothes while on the premises.

 Like most Jain temples which are spread in the wilderness across the country, this temple also has all the facilities available for the devotees to come and stay.
 There is a Dharamshala where you can stay.
 Spend a few days admiring these temples, though I am not sure if this requires some kind of membership.

-If the temple architecture and sculpture interest you, Ranakpur is a must visit for you.
+If the temple architecture and sculptures interest you, it is a must-visit for you.